new to hou

-As an investor, Wu has been funded 300 early-stage tech companies in the past six years.
+As an investor, Wu has funded 300 early-stage tech companies in the past six years.
 She's seen her portfolio companies reach major accomplishments, including 34 unicorns, six SPACs, and four IPOs to date, per the release.

 She's betting on synthetic biology by launching First Bight Ventures — the first and only VC firm completely devoted to this field.
 The firm has already struck up a partnership with Ginkgo Bioworks, a leading synthetic biology platform provider.

 "The potential applications are far reaching in scope as well as impact.”
 Wu says.
 “Presently, we stand at a significant inflection point.
 Synthetic Biology is to 2022 what the ‘.com’ era was to the 90s.”